One of the most powerful aspects of using WordPress is that you don’t need to have technical skills like editing code to successfully manage a site.

 (‘Create New Code Block’ window)

 A blank text field will appear.
 Paste your code or script into this section …

 (CJT code field)

-(Specify where to add your code block)
+(Specify where to insert your code block)

-(Access plugin functionality via toolbar icons)
+(Access more plugin features via the toolbar menu)

-Click the ‘Save All Changes’ button after creating or editing your code block to save your code settings …
+Click Save All Changes to save your settings …

-How To View Page Code In Firefox
+How To View Hidden Page Code In Firefox

-Use the search function (Ctrl+F) or scroll down the screen until you see the code that you have added (if adding code to a page header, it will typically be placed between the <head> and </head> tags) …
+Scroll down the screen until you can see the code that you have added (if adding code to the header section, it will normally be located between the <head> and </head> tags) …